Glenn Beck Issues Stark Warning in U.S. Broadcast: “Americans Should Be Preparing—This Is Much Bigger Than People Think”

 American officials have long accused Tehran of using these alliances to expand its influence while avoiding direct military confrontation.

-Iran, for its part, insists that its support for regional groups is part of broader strategy to resist Western influence and defend allies.
+Iran, for its part, insists that its support for regional groups is part of a broader strategy to resist Western influence and defend allies.

 Fears of Nuclear Escalation